tobytwigger/laravel-settings/docs/_docs/index.md

 Laravel Settings provides simple but flexible settings to any Laravel app.

-- Quick to set up and use, but powerful enough to scale as your app does.
+- Quick to set up and use
+- Built to scale alongside your application.
 - Supports anonymous and class-based keys.
-- Supports encryption and storing non-primitive values.
+- Supports encryption of values and storing non-primitive values.
 - User and global settings provided by default.
 - Can add custom types such as a team or organisation.